 You fancy a Bangkok holiday, but don’t really fancy taking the kiddies along.
 Will there even be anything for them to do?
 Of course there will be!
 It’s possible to visit Bangkok with kids in tow and have a wholesome family holiday!
 First up, check out our list for Family-friendly hotels in Bangkok.
-Now that you are all set with the accommodations, let’s take a look at some of the best things to do:
+Now that you are all set with a Bangkok hotel and have your flight booked, it is now time to plan exactly what you would like to do while on your vacation.
+Whether it be going to museums, the zoo or a short tour around the city, there is something for everyone.
+Let’s take a look at some of the best things to do while in Bangkok:

 Madame Tussauds Bangkok

 Madame Tussauds Bangkok opened in 2010 and now has more than 70 wax figures of celebrities, world leaders, artists and scientists.
 The wax figures in Madame Tussauds Bangkok are hand-crafted by British artisans who can take up to six months to complete one figure.